guycdev/Analog-Designs/README.md

 ## Features

-## Features

 Analog Designs offers the following key features to enhance the experience for both mortgage brokers and their clients:

-- **Place Orders**: Users can effortlessly place orders for new websites right from the dashboard using emailJS api.
+- **Place Orders**: Users can effortlessly place orders for new websites right from the dashboard using the emailJS api and include information about the various services each business provides and the length of the deployment.
 - **Order Follow-Up**: Keep track of existing orders with real-time status updates to ensure everything is progressing as planned.
 - **Delete Deployments**: Provides the flexibility to delete deployed websites, giving brokers control over the online presence once the application is approved.
 - **Add Testimonials**: Users can easily add testimonials to their websites, lending credibility and enhancing the site's authenticity.